 Medical facilities are extremely limited outside of major urban areas and any serious medical emergency will likely require air evacuation to a nearby country such as Kenya or South Africa.

-English is widely spoken in Tanzania and doctors will generally be able to speak the language.
-Most doctors will expect payment in cash upfront.
+That said, English is widely spoken in Tanzania and doctors will generally be able to speak the language.
+Most doctors in the country will expect an upfront payment in cash.

 Public healthcare in Tanzania

 Both private and public facilities are available in the major cities, with the best hospitals found in Dar es Salaam and Arusha.
 Public healthcare in Tanzania generally falls well below the standards expected by most expats.
-As such, most expats in Tanzania choose to use private healthcare.
+As such, most expats in Tanzania choose to use private healthcare, while the local population opts mainly for public care.

 Private healthcare in Tanzania